Trebek/DAPIWrap/README.rst

 DAPIWrap is a fairly simple Python wrapper for the `Doomworld /idgames archive API`_.
 In addition to allowing you to access the API using Python, it also has a few added features, located in ``dapiwtools``, that aren't provided by the API, such as search filtering, and downloading functions, for downloading wads from the supported mirrors on the `Doomworld /idgames archive`_.

+Please don't abuse this wrapper, and hammer the Doomworld servers with it.

+**Note:**

+It seems that the maximum number of search results the API will return is 100.
+Unfortunately, there is nothing I can do about this.
+Just a limit of the API.
+If you are searching for something specific, you can try being a bit more specific with your search.

 Install/Uninstall with PIP_
 ===========================